Prescription Food Voucher Program

-Patients who have been referred to the six-week program through their provider/nurse/counselor can pick up their vouchers at the front desk on May 28.
-They must sign a CareOregon release, allowing the organization’s staff to survey them regarding the program.
-The voucher distribution schedule is as follows:
+Patients who have been referred to the program through their provider/nurse/counselor picked up their vouchers at the clinic's front desk.
+They signed a CareOregon release, allowing the organization’s staff to survey them regarding the program.

-CareOregon started testing the prescription food program about a year ago, providing one-time, one-day vouchers to medical providers to distribute to patients who would benefit.
+CareOregon started testing the prescription food program in 2013, providing one-time, one-day vouchers to medical providers to distribute to patients who would benefit.
 Voucher utilization was nearly 100% when the My Street Grocery trolley was easily accessible in the clinic parking lot, compared to when patients had to travel to a brick-and-mortar location, said Krissy Logan, program manager for FoodRx, CareOregon.
-The current pilot with Richmond is running only six weeks - not long enough to generate lasting health benefits, but long enough to raise awareness of health food choices.
-Participating patients were given a questionnaire on May 21 - the first day of the pilot - and will be given the same questionnaire on June 25 - the last day of the pilot to measure effectiveness.

-Amelia Pape, food access coordinator for Whole Foods Market, founded My Street Grocery in 2011 and merged with Whole Foods about six months ago.
+Amelia Pape, food access coordinator for Whole Foods Market, founded My Street Grocery in 2011 and merged with Whole Foods in early 2014.
 She became interested in food access while a student at Portland State University, researching business models to address social problems.
 She became interested in the concept of urban food deserts - urban communities with limited access to fresh, healthy food choices.